cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 In this section, your bosh will be instructed to provision 9 VMs (specified in the manifest), binding the router to your floating IP address, and running the minimal, useful set of jobs mentioned above.
 In the subsequent section, you will deploy a sample application to your Cloud Foundry.

-First, target your bosh CLI to your manifest file.
-Use either:
+First, target your bosh CLI to your manifest file:

 <pre class="terminal">
 $ bosh deployment ~/bosh-workspace/deployments/cf/demo.yml